wez/wezterm/CONTRIBUTING.md

 There are a lot of targets out there.
 Today we have docs that are Ubuntu biased and I know that there are a lot flavors of Linux.
-Rather than expand the README with intructions for those, I'd like to just bake those instructions into a script and expand that as we go.
+Rather than expand the README with intructions for those, please translate the instructions into steps that can be run in the [`get-deps`](https://github.com/wez/wezterm/blob/master/get-deps) script.

 ## Contributing code